 TX Jurisprudence Assessment Module (TX JAM)

-Beginning on June 1, 2017, individuals applying for a physical therapy license either by examination or endorsement and licensees who are renewing their physical therapy license will be required to take the PT Board's new Texas Jurisprudence Assessment Module (TX JAM).
+As of June 1, 2017, individuals applying for a physical therapy license either by examination or endorsement and licensees who are renewing their physical therapy license are required to take the PT Board's new Texas Jurisprudence Assessment Module (TX JAM).

 What is the new TX JAM?

 The TX JAM or Jurisprudence Assessment Module is an online and on-demand learning and assessment tool that evaluates knowledge of the Texas Physical Therapy Practice Act and Rules as well as the basis for ethical decision-making and physical therapy related code of ethics and standards for ethical conduct.
 The tool was developed in partnership with the Federation of State Boards of Physical Therapy (Federation).

 Individuals applying for initial PT or PTA licensure in Texas will need to take the TX JAM as a licensure requirement.
 Current licensees will be required to take the TX JAM prior to renewing either their PT or PTA license, as well as individuals who are restoring their TX PT or PTA license.

 When will the TX JAM requirement go into effect?